chscheiber/BDS/README.md

 - Returns all tweets by Donald Trump up to the specified date
     * Date must be specified in the following format: YYYY-MM-DD

-/cases_until/\<date>
-- Returns the amount of cases up to specified date
-    * Date must be specified in the following format: YYYY-MM-DD

-/deaths_until/\<date>
-- Returns the amount of deaths up to specified date
-    * Date must be specified in the following format: YYYY-MM-DD

 /start_date
 - Returns the start date for visualization